gdaless20/Circuitpython/README.md

 ### Description & Code

-With using Mu and python code to make a servo slowly turn .
+With using Mu and python code to make a servo slowly turn a 180  .The 180 micro servo turns 180 degress at a slow rate then turns back once the cycle is complete.
+I found my code on Adafruit.com and changed it to work with the metro express board i was using.

 ```python
 """CircuitPython Essentials Servo continuous rotation servo example"""